Silk Dyed Easter Eggs In The Instant Pot (Dying Easter Eggs in Your Instant Pot)

 Another story is that when Mary went to the crucifixion on Good Friday, she brought an egg with her.

-The other story is that she was weeping and asked a soldier to be kinder to her son Jesus, and gave him an egg.
+An additional story is that she was weeping and asked a soldier to be kinder to her son Jesus, and gave him an egg.

 Her tears fell onto the egg, and the colors of her tears changed the color of the eggs.